-For the ancient Egyptians and Greeks, sleep was a time for spiritual learning.
+For the ancient Egyptians and Greeks (as well as for modern Tibetan yogis) sleep was a time for spiritual learning.
 The soul was believed to leave the body each night, ascending to a higher level of consciousness.
 During the sleep state, it could receive new information and explore different realms.

-At different times in my own life I’ve sensed some kind of mysterious energetic procedure taking place in my sleep … a complex rewiring that sometimes seems to be happening in synch with the person I’m sleeping with.
+At different times in my own life I’ve sensed some kind of mysterious energetic procedure taking place in my sleep . . . a complex rewiring that can seem to be happening in synch with the person I’m sleeping with.
 These processes can run for months, sometimes years, tapering off as the energy moves to a different level.
 Working with ayahuasca, I’ve sometimes noticed these kind of sensations in sleep, particularly around the upper chakras.